williamtong/TILDA_defect_classification/README.md

 The Tilda image dataset for defect detection/classification in fabric presents an image classification on an industrial context (<https://www.kaggle.com/datasets/angelolmg/tilda-400-64x64-patches>).
 It is based on the public dataset by the Deutsche Forschungsgemeinschaft's Texture analysis group from the University of Freiburg (<https://lmb.informatik.uni-freiburg.de/resources/datasets/tilda.en.html>) The original images were resized from 768x512 to 512x512, and then broken into 64x64 patches.

-GOALS
+<h3>GOALS</h3>

 1. Build a model that will detect defects images that contain defects.
 (2-class)
 2. Build a model that will identify the defects in each image.
 (4-class)

-I do not know in details the exact business use cases are.
-However, at a high level, the 2-class model will be for catching any defective products to prevent them from being shipped.
-The 4-class model will be for identifying what part of the production or supply chain is causing the defects in the merchandise.
+While the details of the exact business use cases are not known, one can infer that the 2-class model will be used for catching any defective products to prevent them from being shipped, and the 4-class modelfor identifying what part of the production or supply chain is causing the defects in the merchandise.

-OVERVIEW OF DATA
+<h3>OVERVIEW OF DATA</h3>
 1. The data is massively imbalanced, with 90.5% if the images being in the “good” class.
 <p><img src='./TILDA-defect-classific/images/introduction/pop_dist_all_samples.png' width="800"><p>
 <p><img src='./TILDA-defect-classific/images/introduction/pop_dist_defects.png' width="800"><p>